GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 #' (hard to get convergence when phiu = FALSE)

 # Prevent the threshold parameter from exceeding the highest 50th data point
-# Note that Hsig was transformed to have lower bound of zero before fitting,
+# Note that inside the fitting routine, Hsig was transformed to have lower
-# since the gamma distribution has a lower bound of zero.
-Hence we subtract
+# bound of zero before fitting, since the gamma distribution has a lower bound
-# hsig_threshold here
+# of zero.
+Hence we subtract hsig_threshold here
 hsig_u_limit = sort(event_statistics$hsig, decreasing=TRUE)[50] - hsig_threshold

 # Compute the MCMC chains in parallel